1 / 3

 Orienpet hybrids are of garden origin, first developed in the 1960s-1980s by lily breeders including Jan de Graaff, Leslie Woodriff, and others.
 The Oriental parent species are native to Japan; the Trumpet lily parents are native to China and Myanmar.Suggested Uses

-Planted at the back of perennial borders, in cutting gardens, and as specimen plants at 12–18 inch (30–45 cm) spacing.
-The exceptional height and bold fragrant flowers make Orienpets one of the most dramatic summer-blooming plants available.
-Stagger planting of Asiatic, Orienpet, and Oriental lilies for a continuous lily season from June through September.
-Outstanding cut flowers with a vase life of 7–10 days.How to Identify
+Planted at the back of perennial borders, in cutting gardens, and as specimen plants in zones 4-9 at 12-18 inch (30-45 cm) spacing.
+The 4-7 foot (120-210 cm) height and large fragrant flowers give the group the visual weight of a mid-size shrub at the peak of bloom, which suits back-of-border positions where the bulb foliage can die back behind mid-summer perennials.
+Staggering Asiatic, Orienpet, and Oriental lilies in a mixed lily planting extends the continuous lily season from June through September.
+Cut flowers last 7-10 days with the stamens removed to prevent pollen staining.
+Cat toxicity rules the group out of households and gardens with cats.How to Identify

 Appearance